 - Volunteers or trainees (if they are no students)

-- Official student identity card/ certificate of enrolement, clearly and currently dated
+- Official student identity card/ certificate of enrolment, clearly and currently dated

 - Articles of apprenticeship, clearly and currently dated confirming the apprenticeship by the vocational training law

 - A signed and dated letter on official university or school stationery